SSH Risk Assessment™

-SSH Risk Assessment is an assessment service that addresses this need to have more information around the use of SSH and SSH key related authentication within your organization.
+SSH Risk Assessment is an assessment service that addresses this need to have more information around the use of SSH and key-based authentication within your organization.
 It leverages our in-depth technology expertise, our custom-developed scanning and reporting software and our wide-ranging experience with thousands of customers to provide a service that is fast, efficient, and effective.
-You get actionable information that is packaged for the C-Suite and backed up by the details and data your technical staff needs to plan for any needed remediations.
+You also get actionable information that helps convince higher management that addressing the issue is a priority.

 - Fast - Completed in 5 days and requires only a few hours of your staff time.